LeonardTarigan/personal-web-v4/src/content/blogs/debounce-for-better-input-performance.md

 }
 ```

-Instead of firing off an API call for every character, we now wait for a brief pause after the user stops typing.
+Instead of firing off an API call for every character, we now wait for a second pause after the user stops typing.
 So, if you type "hello," it waits for you to finish typing or pause for one second before making the API request.

 ```console
 API call for input: hello